eddelbuettel/ctv-hpc/HighPerformanceComputing.md

 -   A large number of database packages, and database-alike packages (such as `r pkg("sqldf")` by Grothendieck and `r pkg("data.table")` by Dowle) are also of potential interest but not reviewed here.
--   The `r pkg("HadoopStreaming")` package provides a framework for writing map/reduce scripts for use in Hadoop Streaming; it also facilitates operating on data in a streaming fashion which does not require Hadoop.
 -   The `r pkg("speedglm")` package permits to fit (generalised) linear models to large data.
 For in-memory data sets, speedlm() or speedglm() can be used along with update.speedlm() which can update fitted models with new data.
 For out-of-memory data sets, shglm() is available; it works in the presence of factors and can check for singular matrices.
 -   The `r pkg("MonetDB.R")` package allows R to access the MonetDB column-oriented, open source database system as a backend.
--   The `r pkg("ffbase")` package by de Jonge et al adds basic statistical functionality to the `r pkg("ff")` package.
 -   The `r pkg("LaF")` package provides methods for fast access to large ASCII files in csv or fixed-width format.
 -   The `r pkg("bigstatsr")` package also operates on file-backed large matrices via memory-mapped